silviuilie/logback-summary-appender/README.md

 # logback-summary-appender

-aggregates logback event metrics for a given period
+instead of appending, aggregate logback event metrics for a given period

+TODOs
+- test
+- SummaryFileAppender should extend even more abstract OutputStreamAppender
+- more encoders/check speed?
+- delete SimpleSummaryAsyncAppender ?